Digital printing: Fine art inkjet printing

-For artists making reproductions of their original work, inkjet printing is more expensive on a per-print basis than the traditional four-color offset lithography, but with inkjet printing the artist does not have to pay for the expensive printing-plate setup or the marketing and storage needed for large four-color offset print runs.
-Inkjet reproductions can be printed and sold individually in accordance with demand.
-Inkjet printing has the added advantage of allowing artists to take total control of the production of their images, including the final color correction and the substrates being used, with some artists owning and operating their own printers.
+For artists making reproductions of their original work, inkjet printing is more expensive on a per-print basis than the traditional four-color offset lithography, but with inkjet printing, the artist does not have to pay for the expensive printing-plate setup or the marketing and storage needed for large four-color offset print runs.
+Inkjet reproductions can be printed and sold individually as demand dictates.
+Inkjet printing has the added advantage of allowing artists to take total control over the production of their images, including final color correction and the substrates used, with some artists owning and operating their own printers.

-Digital inkjet printing also allows for the output of digital art of all types as finished pieces or as an element in a further art piece.
-Experimental artists often add texture or other media to the surface of a final print, or use it as part of a mixed-media work.
+Digital inkjet printing also allows the output of digital art in all forms, as finished pieces or as elements in a further art piece.
+Experimental artists often add texture or other media to the surface of a final print or use it as part of a mixed-media work.
 Many terms for the process have been used over the years, including "digigraph" and "giclée".
-Thousands of print shops and digital printmakers now offer services to painters, photographers, and digital artists around the world.
+Thousands of print shops and digital printmakers now offer services to painters, photographers, and digital artists worldwide.

 Digital images are exposed onto true, light sensitive photographic paper with lasers and processed in photographic developers and fixers.
 These prints are true photographs and have continuous tone in the image detail.
 The archival quality of the print is as high as the manufacturer's rating for any given photo paper used.
-In large format prints, the greatest advantage is that, since no lens is used, there is no vignetting or detail distortion in the corners of the image.
+In large format prints, the greatest advantage is that, since no lens is used, there is no vignetting or corner detail distortion.

 Digital cylinder printing

-Digital cylinder printing is when a machine directly lays ink onto a curved surface that usually is the wall of an object that has a circular cross section, and a constant, tapered, or variable diameter.
-Digital cylinder printing is a method of reproducing black-and-white or full-color images and text onto cylindrical objects, typically promotional products, through use of digital imaging systems.
+Digital cylinder printing is when a machine directly lays ink onto a curved surface, usually the wall of an object with a circular cross-section and a constant, tapered, or variable diameter.
+Digital cylinder printing is a method of reproducing black-and-white or full-color images and text onto cylindrical objects, typically promotional products, using digital imaging systems.

-The digital process is by definition faster than conventional screen printing, because it requires fewer production steps and less set-up time for multiple colors and more complex jobs.
-This in turn enables reduced run lengths.
+The digital process is, by definition, faster than conventional screen printing, because it requires fewer production steps and less setup time for multiple colors and more complex jobs.
+This, in turn, enables reduced run lengths.

-The ability of digital cylinder printing machines to print full color in one pass, including primers, varnishes and specialty inks, enables multiple design techniques, which include:
+The ability of digital cylinder printing machines to print full color in one pass, including primers, varnishes, and specialty inks, enables multiple design techniques, which include: